D0pal/xogecoin/doc/build-freebsd.md

 **Updated for FreeBSD [12.3](https://www.freebsd.org/releases/12.3R/announce/)**

-This guide describes how to build qogecoind, command-line utilities, and GUI on FreeBSD.
+This guide describes how to build xogecoind, command-line utilities, and GUI on FreeBSD.

 ## Preparation